auth0/docs/articles/cms/wordpress/configuration.md

 * **Domain:** The app domain copied from the app settings in your dashboard.
 * **Client Id:** The app client id copied from the app settings in your dashboard.
 * **Client Secret:** The app client secret copied from the app settings in your dashboard.
 * **App token:** The token required to allow the plugin to communicate with Auth0 to update your account settings.
 If the token has been set, this field will display "Not Visible".
-If blank, no token has been provided and you will have to [generate a token](/api/v2) with the appropriate scopes, as listed here.
+If blank, no token has been provided and you will have to [generate a token](/api/v2) with the appropriate scopes listed here.
 * **WordPress login enabled:** If enabled, displays a link on the login page to access the regular WordPress login.
 * **Allow signup:** User signup will be available only if the WordPress *Anyone can register* option is enabled.
 You can find this setting under **Settings > General > Membership**.